polok-dev98/Fashion_Recommendation_System_with_ResNet50/README.md

 # fashion-recommender-system
-A Deep Learning based Fashion Recommender System using the ResNET50
+A Deep Learning based Fashion Recommender System using  ResNET50, Here used the Fashion-Product-image-dataset for recommending items.

 Dataset download link : https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset/download?datasetVersionNumber=1

+# About the project:

+1. Extracted features from the images using the ResNet50 transfer learning model.

+2. K Nearest Neighbor algorithm is used to find the similar and recommend images for any given input image.

+3. Used Streamlit library to make a user interactive web app.

 # How to run: